parvezs27/Tableau_Sales_Dashboards/README.md

 The Sales Dashboard should meet the following design requirements:

-- Allow the end user flexibiity to view historical data.
+- Allow the end user flexibility to view historical data.
-- Allow the end user easy navigatation between dashboards.
+- Allow the end user easy navigation between dashboards.
 - Interactive charts, allowing end users to filter data using the charts.
 - The dashboard should allow end users to filter by category, subcategory and location (region, state and city).